CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Experiments

-\textbf{Tasks and Models.} We evaluate Chelsea using the widely recognized benchmarks, LongBench \cite{bai2023longbench} and Needle-in-a-Haystack (NIAH) \cite{kamradt2024needle}, which are designed to assess the long-context understanding capabilities of LLMs.
-LongBench includes 21 datasets covering six application scenarios: single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion.
-For evaluation, we employ three long-context models: Llama-2-7B-32K \cite{together2023llama2}, Llama-3.1-8B-Instruct \cite{meta2024introducing}, and Qwen2-7B-Instruct \cite{bai2023qwen}, serving as the backbone LLMs.
+\paragraph{Datasets.} We evaluate CentroidKV using the widely recognized benchmarks: RULER \citep{hsieh2024ruler} and LongBench \citep{bai2023longbench}.
+As the variation of the Needle-in-a-Haystack test \citep{kamradt2024needle}, RULER includes 13 long-sequence tasks designed to assess the long-context understanding capabilities of LLMs.
+Additionally, LongBench includes tasks covering various application scenarios: single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion.

-\textbf{Baselines.} We compare Chelsea against state-of-the-art KV cache compression methods, typically representative cache eviction and merging methods, including StreamingLLM \cite{xiao2023efficient}, SnapKV \cite{li2024snapkv} and CaM \cite{zhangcam}.
-Since the original design of H2O \cite{zhang2023h2o} is incompatible with FlashAttention, it cannot support long contexts due to memory constraints.
-Therefore, to enable H2O for long-context inference, we apply FlashAttention during the pre-filling stage and collect attention scores from the last several tokens, following \cite{tang2024quest}.
-Notably, replacing the historical attention score with recent tokens during the pre-filling stage resembles SnapKV \cite{li2024snapkv}.
+\paragraph{Implementation Details.} All experiments are conducted on the KVPress codebase \citep{devoto2025expectedattention}, built upon HuggingFace Transformers \citep{wolf2019huggingface}.
+Following KVPress, each input is divided into context and question segments.
+In our evaluation protocol, only the context is available during compression, while the question is introduced afterward for answer generation.
+This setup more faithfully reflects real-world deployment, where future queries are unknown at compression time, and therefore constitutes a more challenging and realistic setting.

-\textbf{Implementation Details.} We implement all methods in the HuggingFace transformers codebase \cite{wolf2019huggingface}.
-We set 16 attention sinks and 64 recent tokens for Chelsea.
-The default chunk size is 256 and the ratio of outlier heads is 4\%.
-The default number format is BFloat16.
-Further experimental details are provided in Appendix \ref{app:exp_detail}.
-All experiments are conducted using high-performance GPUs, featuring over 100 TFLOPS of processing power.
+Unless otherwise specified, CentroidKV is configured with 16 attention sinks and retains the 64 most recent tokens.
+The initial compression ratio is set to $r_{\text{init}}=0.8$ with a decay rate of $\delta_r=0.2$.
+The default chunk size is 256, and all computations are performed in bfloat16 precision.
+For experiments on RULER, the default context length is 4K tokens unless stated otherwise.
+Baseline methods are implemented following the configurations reported in their respective papers.
+Additional details are provided in Appendix~\ref{app:exp_set}.
+All experiments are conducted on high-performance GPUs delivering over 100 TFLOPS of compute.